joelchan/notes/content/Q- What workflows and behaviors facilitate synthesis.md

 	- People need to find information when they aren't quite sure what they are looking for or how to articulate what they are looking for.
 Before you have solved a problem or articulated the right framing for a it, focused search is not sufficient.
 - Tidying/Gardening
 	- As people review their content, they make small changes and updates.
 This helps to ensure [[Q- How might we propagate changing beliefs throughout a network|changing beliefs are propagated throughout the system]].
-		- See [this interview](https://www.gamedeveloper.com/design/q-a-dissecting-the-development-of-i-dwarf-fortress-i-with-creator-tarn-adams) with Tarn Adams: ![[Pasted image 20211118174735.png]]
+		- See [this interview](https://www.gamedeveloper.com/design/q-a-dissecting-the-development-of-i-dwarf-fortress-i-with-creator-tarn-adams) with Tarn Adams: ![[images/Pasted image 20211118174735.png]]
 - Braindump
 	- People will dump all of their thoughts onto a page in order to figure out what they want to say.
 At this point, they need to work with a data structure that is fast and does not get in the way. [[C- Some users feel restricted by tools for thought with overly strict data structures]].
 However, there is a [[structure now vs. later (uncertain payoff, regret)]] tradeoff here, where they braindump so many ideas that it becomes hard to work with in the future.
 This is perhaps where there is an opportunity to support [[C- Incrementally processing notes is a key user behavior to promote synthesis|incremental processing]], as [[C- Loosely structured notes are not a useful knowledge artifact for others]].
 	- It is often the case that people will go through multiple stages of braindumping in succession. [[C- People will iterate and rewrite the same ideas in order to crystallize their thoughts]].